mcranter/Magic-Match/README.md

 *   ### Design

     -   #### Colour Scheme
-        -   The main colours used are Yellow (#ebd512) and dark-orange(#f0Ad4e) for titles and modal backgrounds and Black and White for fonts.
+        -   The main colours used are Yellow (#ebd512) and dark-orange (#f0Ad4e) for titles and modal backgrounds and Black and White for fonts.
     -   #### Typography
         -   The Grenze Gotisch font is the main font used in the game.
 This font was chosen for its evocative qualities, conjuring a gothic yet 'magical' sensibility that reflects the game's theme.
         -   Grenze Gotisch is a Google Font.
     -   #### Imagery
         -   The castle background is intended to compliment the 'Grenze Gotisch' font by reflecting the magical, gothic theme.
+    -   #### Layout
+        -   Bootstrap was used to assist with the layout and styling of the landing menu but was not used as the basis for the game board due to the unsuitability of its [Card](https://getbootstrap.com/docs/4.0/components/card/) containers.

 *   ### Wireframes